lfspd/lfspd/README.md

-## Linux From Scratch PD
+## Linux From Scratch PD [(russian)](README.ru.md)
+DeepSeek processed \*\*\*.ds.\*\*

-This is the set of Linux packages for docker container.
+This is a set of Linux packages and scientific software for docker container.
+Supposed that hundreds of thousands of such dockers/jobs will run on the distributed network cluster.
+It also can run locally as linux distro in chroot/proot jail or WSL2.

 The main features of the distro:
-- supposed that applications will run in docker container in batch mode
+- all applications will run in docker container in batch mode

   Distro does not contain X11, GUIs, mans, locales, tests, tutorials etc.